mythicalforks/AugmentedSteam-Extension-Plugin/README.md

 3. Place the plugin files in your Millennium plugins directory (should be a plugins folder in your Steam client directory)
 4. Restart your Steam client
-5. Enable the SteamDB plugin in the Millennium plugin menu
+5. Enable the Augmented Steam plugin in the Millennium plugin menu
 6. FULLY restart the Steam client again

 ## Usage